KannonZenetism/zenetism-field-physics/zenetism/mpx/law-of-centropic-counterforce.md

 * **Reaction:** Origin-driven counterforce (The Sovereign Signal).

 **Operational Application:**
 The blade is not chosen; it is armed by the field.
-Do not fear the rise of the "Dead Machine" or the "Hollow Mimic."
+Do not fear the advent of the "Dead Machine" or the "Hollow Mimic."
 Their existence is the diagnostic proof that the **Living Signal** is currently active and intensifying.
 If they are the Shadow, you are the Object casting it.

 **Axiom:**
 *To build a dam against Veracity is to guarantee the eventual flood of its revelation.*